arouyan/lakeFS/docs/reference/authorization.md

 ---
 layout: default
 title: Authentication & Authorization
-description: This section covers authorization (using AWS IAM) and Authentication of your lakeFS server.
+description: This section covers the authorization (using AWS IAM) and authentication of your lakeFS server.
 parent: Reference
 nav_order: 60
 has_children: false